smoki99/homelab-chart/productContext.md

 - Difficulty maintaining multiple service configurations

 ## How It Should Work
-The project provides Helm charts that can be managed through ArgoCD, allowing for:
+The project provides independent Helm charts that can be managed through ArgoCD, allowing for:
 1. Declarative infrastructure definition using Kubernetes manifests
 2. Version-controlled configuration changes
 3. Automated deployment and synchronization with the cluster state
-4. Centralized management of core services like secrets and mail servers
+4. Independent management of core services like secrets and mail servers

 ## User Experience Goals
 - Simple setup process with clear documentation